How a California basket collection and a search for a Victorian house came together

 The Anthropology, Archival, History, and Natural History collections are preserved for future generations through proper storage, collections information management policies, and procedures.
 ARGUS collections management software provides a comprehensive database utilized for all collections related information and activities.

 Appropriate historic preservation practices serve as a guide for the care, preservation, and maintenance of the Museum’s three historic structures — the National Register Main Museum, the National Register Heritage House, and the National Historic Landmark Harada House.
-Historic preservation professionals have identified the preservation needs ensure the structure’s preservation for future generations.
+Historic preservation professionals have identified the preservation needs to ensure the structures preservation for future generations.